MihSawant/spring-boot-kafka/README.md

 We First create a Producer in order to publish some message, **KafkaTemplate** can be used to publish the message and it has _send()_ method which takes two args: topicName and the message to publish.
 This is a very nice utility that we can use which spring-boot provides and it is auto-configured by spring and so we can directly inject it.

+    In order to get message from the Client, We create a simple endpoint using RestController that accepts the message as a Path-Variable and then publishes the message to the broker and sends valid reposne back.